Compositional equivalences based on Open pNets: A model of process composition

-It is important to understand the difference between the red dotted rule and a normal inference rule.
+It is important to understand the difference between the red dotted rule and a classical inference rule.
 They correspond to two different logical levels.
-On one side, classical (black) inference rules use an expressive logic and are paper rules.
-On the other side, open transition rules (with dotted lines) are logical implications, but using a simple logic (this logic includes the boolean expressions $\AlgB$, boolean operators, and term equality). open transitions could typically be handled in a mechanised way.
+On one side, classical (black) inference rules use an expressive logic (like any other computer science article).
+On the other side, open transition rules (with dotted lines) are logical implications, but using a logic with a specific syntax and that can be mechanized (this logic includes the boolean expressions $\AlgB$, boolean operators, and term equality).